-Blood clot or DVT claims
+Blood clot or dvt compensation claims

 Blood clots can be triggered in a range of circumstances.
 Quittance's network of solicitors have assisted with medical negligence claims and claims for blood clot injuries caused while travelling on holiday.